ghiliweld/writings/zkp.md

 [why and how zk-snark works: definitive explanation](https://arxiv.org/pdf/1906.07221.pdf) is a great primer on zk-snarks that requires very little pre-requisite knowledge.

+[zk-snarks in a nutshell](https://chriseth.github.io/notes/articles/zksnarks/zksnarks.pdf) is also an excellent read.

 ## examples